JaronCyna/Jaroncyna.github.io/_posts/2022-06-20-In-Sync-Unity-Game.md

 </div>
 {: refdef}

-The code for this is as shown and functionsd to move the two pieces towards and away from each other
+The code for this is as shown and functions to move the two pieces towards and away from each other

 ```c#
 public float speed;